 We’re grateful to the amazing team of professionals who work so hard in the care homes that we support.
 They go above and beyond every day to prioritise the health, happiness and quality of life for every resident.

-The Society of Merchant Venturers has been closely involved in the care of older people in Bristol, and those at disadvantage, for more than 300 years.
+The Society of Merchant Venturers has helped to provide care for older people in Bristol, and those at disadvantage, for more than 300 years.

-Initially, as Trustee of the Merchants’ Almshouses in King Street and Colston’s Almshouses on St. Michael’s Hill; during the last century, through our close relationship with the St Monica Trust; and most recently, through the Cote Charity, which owns and runs Katherine House and Griffiths House.
+Initially as the trustee of Merchants’ Almshouses in King Street and the Almshouses on St. Michael’s Hill; during the last century, through our close relationship with the St Monica Trust; and most recently, through the Cote Charity which owns and runs Katherine House and Griffiths House.

-SMV is Trustee of the Cote Charity, which provides built-for-purpose retirement housing and care for older people.
-The charity runs Katherine House, a 41-bed residential care home based on a beautiful site in Westbury-on-Trym, and Griffiths House, located on the same site, an eight-bed specialist dementia care home, which was officially opened in 2017 by HRH The Princess Royal.
+SMV is the trustee of the Cote Charity, which provides built-for-purpose retirement housing and care for older people.
+The charity runs Katherine House, a 41-bed residential care home based on a beautiful site in Westbury-on-Trym, and Griffiths House, located on the same site, an eight-bed specialist dementia care home, officially opened in 2017 by HRH The Princess Royal.

-SMV’s involvement with Bristol’s almshouses dates back over 300 years, when the Society became Trustee of Colston’s Almshouses on St Michael’s Hill, built in 1691.
-This Grade 1 listed building has been refurbished in order to provide sheltered accommodation for its residents in 12 comfortable flats with an onsite laundry, communal lounge, common room and chapel.
+SMV’s involvement with Bristol’s almshouses dates back over 300 years, when it became trustee of the Almshouses on St Michael’s Hill, built in 1691.
+This Grade 1 listed building has been refurbished to provide sheltered accommodation for its residents in 12 comfortable flats with an onsite laundry, communal lounge, common room and chapel.